R-Rahul0804/quoteoftheday/README.md

+This Project is done in
+Backend - Node.Js
+FrameWork - Express.Js
+FrontEnd - HTML, CSS
+DataBase - MongoDB

-To start this project, before add config file and add your mongoDB URI
+To start this project,
+before add config file and add your mongoDB URI

 To run this project